Succinct certificates for solutions to binary quadratic Diophantine equations: Succinct Certificates for BQDE's

-Consider the short formulae for $\bL_j$ and $\bL_{2p}$.
-The bounds (\ref{eq426}), (\ref{eq621}) and (\ref{eq624}) imply that each formula can be evaluated exactly using fixed-point integer arithmetic with $O ( \log ||E||)$ binary digits.
-Each evaluation takes $O(M ( \log ||E||)$ operations, so (\ref{eq626}) implies a total of $O(M ( \log ||E||)(\log ||E||)^2)$ operations at most in evaluating all the short formulae.
-In addition we must check that the bilinear matrices $\bB_i$ used in short formulae are unimodular and oriented.
+Consider the short formulas used in computing $\bL_j$ and $\bL_{2p}$.
+Lemma ~\ref{le64} gives that all entries in $\bB_k$ and $\bS_k$ have $O(\log D)$ binary digits.
+The size bounds (\ref{eq426}) on $\bQ_k$ with these bounds imply that each formula can be evaluated exactly using fixed-point integer arithmetic with $O ( \log ||E||)$ binary digits.
+Each evaluation takes $O(M ( \log ||E||)$ operations, so (\ref{eq626}) implies a total of at most $O(M ( \log ||E||)(\log ||E||)^2)$ bit operations used in evaluating all the short formulas.
+In addition we must verify that the bilinear matrices $\bB_i$ used in short formulae are unimodular and oriented.
 Using the Euclidean algorithm to check unimodularity takes $O(M( \log ||E||) \log ||E||)$ operations for each $\bB_k$, by \cite[Prop.
 3.3]{Lag80a}, for a total of $O(M( \log ||E||)( \log ||E||)^3 )$ operations in all.
-Checking orientability requires $O ( M( \log ||E||) \log ||E||)$ operations in all.
+Checking orientability requires $O ( M( \log ||E||) \log ||E||)$ operations in all.\\